Auto Grad Functions

 Negative Identity Backpropagation (NID)

-Negative Identity Backpropagation (NID) [6] treats the solver as a negative identity mapping during the backward pass, which is equivalent to DBB with certain hyperparameter.
-It is hyperparameter-free and does not require any additional computationally expensive call to the solver on the backward pass.
+NID [6] treats the solver as a negative identity mapping during backpropagation.
+This is equivalent to DBB with a specific hyperparameter setting.
+NID is hyperparameter-free and requires no additional solver calls during the backward pass.

 class pyepo.func.negativeIdentity(optmodel, processes=1, solve_ratio=1, dataset=None)

-An autograd module for the differentiable optimizer, which yields optimal a solution and use negative identity as a gradient on the backward pass.
+An autograd module for the differentiable optimizer, which yields an optimal solution and uses negative identity as a gradient on the backward pass.

 For negative identity backpropagation, the objective function is linear and constraints are known and fixed, but the cost vector needs to be predicted from contextual data.